-We hereby consent to the use in this Registration Statement on Form F-1 of our report dated September 23, 2022 relating to the financial statements of Tritium DCFC Limited, which appears in this Registration Statement.
+We hereby consent to the use in the Post-Effective Amendment No.2 to this Registration Statement on Form F-1 of our report dated September 23, 2022 relating to the financial statements of Tritium DCFC Limited, which appears in this Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ PricewaterhouseCoopers Brisbane, Australia October 28, 2022
+/s/ PricewaterhouseCoopers Brisbane, Australia October 14, 2022